Sour Cream Spice Cake is everything you love about fall baking in one delectably simple dessert.

 The velvety smooth cream cheese frosting is Sour Cream Spice Cake’s crowning glory.
 Mmmmm…you’re going to love it!

 You’re reading the recipe correctly.
 There is only dark brown sugar in this cake.
-It creates a richer, more caramely flavor that you wouldn’t achieve with just white sugar.
+It creates a richer, more caramely flavor than you would achieve with just granulated sugar.

 The sour cream is important, again for richness, but also for moisture in this batter.
 You could probably substitute plain Greek yogurt, though I haven’t tried that in this recipe.

 I used a large orange for this recipe.
 It netted me well over 1/3 cup of juice, but not quite a half cup.